Brief Description of Employees’ and Employers’ Associations

 Other Types of Employee Representative Bodies

-Grassroots Chinese Communist Party (“CCP”) organizations could also organize employees, know the appeals of employees, and help solve disputes between employers and employees in order to establish and maintain harmonious employment relationships.
-According to the CCP Constitution, any employer with more than three CCP members shall establish a grassroots CCP organization.
-In addition, PRC Company Law provides that employers shall provide the necessary conditions to facilitate the CCP activities.
+Grassroots Chinese Communist Party (“CCP”) federations could also help employees to organise, receive information concerning the employees’ appeals and provide assistance to resolve disputes between employers and employees, in order to establish and maintain harmonious employment relationships.
+Any employer with more than three CCP members shall establish a grassroots CCP organisation.
+In addition, employers shall provide the necessary conditions to facilitate the CCP activities.